ismaildawoodjee/GreatEx/README.md

 for running Airflow in Docker.
 I modified it in several different ways:

 - Set `AIRFLOW__CORE__LOAD_EXAMPLES` to `false` to declutter the Airflow UI.

 - An additional environment variable `AIRFLOW_CONN_POSTGRES_DEFAULT` for the Airflow meta database, which I renamed to `postgres-airflow`.

 - I wrote a Dockerfile to extend the image (according to [the official docs](https://airflow.apache.org/docs/docker-stack/build.html#extending-the-image)) so that the Great Expectations library and other packages will be installed inside the containers.

 - Added two additional PostgresDB containers `postgres-source` and `postgres-dest` to represent the retail data source and the destination data warehouse.

 - For Airflow to properly orchestrate these containers, their volumes and port mappings were also specified, e.g. "5433:5432" for the source database so that it won't conflict with Airflow's meta database mapping "5432:5432".

+- The `great_expectations` folder, `filesystem` folder, `database-setup`, `source-data` and `dest-data` folders also need to be mounted as volumes to the appropriate containers so that Airflow can access them.

 - The service names for the containers are also their hostnames, so we should keep that in mind (else Docker will keep searching for the wrong services and won't find them).
 Below, I changed the service name from the default `postgres` to `postgres-airflow`, so the hostname in the connection strings must also be changed: